-Fidesz's economic policy cannot win the approval of the conservative economist because of the upheaval that it causes in market mechanisms and the way it threatens private property.
-At the same time, it arouses the rightful indignation of the liberal economist who is sensitive to injustice in the distribution of income-and not only because of the tax policy mentioned above.
+The economic policy followed by Fidesz cannot win the approval of the conservative economist because of the upheaval that it causes in market mechanisms and the way it threatens private property.
+At the same time, it arouses the rightful indignation of the liberal economist who is sensitive to injustice in the distribution of income.
+It is not only the tax policy mentioned above, but various other measures must be disagreeable for them.
 The adherents of Keynesian economic policy must not let themselves be deceived by aggregate employment statistics.
 The revival following the depression is dragging its feet, the private sector is creating few new workplaces.
 The growing number of people in "public work" is supposed to make up for this.
-But they are employed for rockbottom wages, 31-33 percent of the average salary, under degrading circumstances; they are not guided into the employment market this way, on the contrary, they are deprived of the possibility to look for work and kept permanently in their humiliating condition.
+But they are employed for rock-bottom wages, 31-33 percent of the average salary, under degrading circumstances; they are not guided into the employment market this way, on the contrary, they are deprived of the possibility to look for work.
+They are kept permanently in their humiliating condition.
 Poverty and social exclusion are increasing at a dramatic rate.
 Enlightened societies would never tolerate the tone of voice that is used to stigmatize the poorest, or the way the homeless are chased out of cities by mayoral decree.

 Any attempt to squeeze the classification of the Hungarian government's economic policy into boxes labeled "right wing" or "left wing" is off-track.
 There is no question of the government intending to restore the socialist system, even though some phenomena are surprisingly reminiscent of the socialist era.
 The Orbán regime is not only compatible with capitalism, but each member of the power pyramid uses the opportunities offered by capitalism to their own advantage.
 When they launch an attack on banks or other sectors, they immediately conclude a special deal with this or that bank, sign "strategic agreements" with this or that large company in front of television cameras.
 "Divide and rule!"
 Instead of the left-right division, let us put the economy into another kind of spotlight: what best serves the survival of the existing power structure, the power of the central will, the interests of the higher levels of the power pyramid, including their financial interests?
-Suddenly it all falls into place and we know why this new institution or that new law has emerged.
+Suddenly it all falls into place and we know why this new institution or that new law emerged.